 This incredibly relaxing candlelight class weaves in gentle movement and stretching with a series of prop-supported postures that you hold passively, unwinding deeply-held tension and restoring balance to mind, body and spirit.
 Class ends with deep relaxation to ease into a good night’s sleep.
 Have a chocolate after class and appreciate it with mindfulness.

 Learn to quiet the mind and reduce anxiety and restlessness with the ancient practice of mindfulness meditation.
 This class is appropriate for all levels of experience, from first-timers to experienced practitioners.
-Basics will be reviewed, with lots of time to practice.
 Meditation has been scientifically proven to improve health and overall quality of life, reduce anxiety and depression, increase concentration, and strengthen the ability to cope with stress in every day life.

 You are only as strong as your Core!
 Yoga Core is a great Yoga class for anyone who wants to strengthen core muscles and build overall physical strength.
 A variety of methods are used from class to class, including work with Yoga Balls, floor work, core building during Vinyasa flow, and much more.
 Mary-Ellen (pictured) is a friendly, fun teacher who encourages you to go deeper and work harder, with compassion and mindfulness!